Strother History, Family Crest & Coats of Arms

 - Isabella Strother, who landed in Maryland in 1681

-Strother Settlers in the United States in the 20th Century
+Strother Settlers in United States in the 20th Century

 - James Wm.
-Strother, aged 57, who emigrated to the United States from Sheffield, in 1904
+Strother, aged 57, who immigrated to the United States from Sheffield, in 1904

 - Therese Strother, aged 6, who landed in America, in 1905